yang123vc/qf/README.md

 There is a sample application which details how to complete the setup.
 Take a look at it [here](https://github.com/bankole7782/qf_example)

+After copying the paths in the sample, go to `/qf-setup/` to create some tables that the project would need.

+## Theming Your Project

+The sample project has no design.
+To add yours copy the template `templates/bad-base.html` to your project.
+Edit it and then point your version to `qf.BaseTemplate` before registering any handlers.

 ## License

 Released with the MIT License